tylerburleigh/WealthsimpletonCrypto/README.md

 # WealthsimpletonCrypto

-A Python script that scrapes your Wealthsimple crypto activity history and saves the data in a JSON file, and then converts the JSON file to a CSV that can be imported into the Koinly coin tracker / portfolio app.
+A Python script that scrapes your Wealthsimple crypto activity history and saves the data in a JSON file, and then converts the JSON file to CSVs that can be imported into custom wallets in Koinly for portfolio tracking / tax reporting purposes.

 ## Usage